 As soon as the student's Master's Committee has been formed, the committee chair sets up a meeting with the student to review the student's goals, plan of study, etc. After meeting with the student, the Committee will discuss examination questions.

 Each of the three Master's members must submit a question for a minimum of three questions on the examination.
 Each take-home essay question integrates and assimilates the knowledge and skills gained in course work taken for credit toward the master's degree.

 The student will not be given the questions in advance of the exam date.
 Questions from each member of the committee are due to the Chair by Friday, 5:00 p.m. of the week before the exam.
-The Committee Chair will then submit the questions to the Graduate Secretary in the main Music Office by 9:00 a.m. of the day of the exam.
+The Committee Chair will then submit the questions to the Graduate Studies Administrative Assistant in the main Music Office by 9:00 a.m. of the day of the exam.